| | | | | |

 Sim-Lab XB-1 Sim Racing Handbrake - Review

-Sim-Lab is the cockpit brand I’d buy if I were starting from scratch.
-They’re a Dutch company that builds aluminium profile rigs – the same industrial extrusion system used in factory automation – and they’ve slowly expanded into a full sim racing ecosystem covering seats, steering wheels, pedals, and now direct drive wheelbases.
-If you’re comparing cockpit options, you’ll want to look at Trak Racer and the broader market too, but Sim-Lab is where I’d point most people first.
+This Sim-Lab buyer’s guide covers the cockpit brand I’d buy if I were starting from scratch.
+Sim-Lab is a Dutch company that builds aluminium profile rigs – the same industrial extrusion system you’d see in factory automation – and they’ve slowly expanded into a full sim racing ecosystem covering seats, steering wheels, pedals, and now their own direct drive wheelbases.
+If you’re cross-shopping, the Trak Racer buyer’s guide is the obvious companion read and the best sim rigs on the market roundup covers the wider field.
+But Sim-Lab is where I’d point most people first.

 Sim-Lab sits in the mid-to-premium bracket for aluminium profile rigs.
-The GT1 Evo starts around $899 and the P1X Ultimate tops out near $1,200.
+The GT1 Evo starts around $799 and the P1X Ultimate tops out near $1,300 in its current price-drop window.
 They’re not the cheapest option, but the build quality and adjustability justify the price for most sim racers.
 The sweet spot is probably the P1X Pro if you want long-term flexibility.

 Quick Navigation